 3. Some people file Tax Court Petitions without the aid of an attorney.
 Actually, a lot of people do.
 You can go to the Tax Court's Website at www.ustaxcourt.gov to find procedures and get access to some forms.

-4. If you missed the appeal date and you have no Tax Court in your future you may want to think about:
+4. If you missed the appeal date and no Tax Court in your future, you may want to think about:

 b.
 File an offer in compromise based on a doubt as to a liability.
 Yes another bite at the apple.